Underwriters Laboratories Ratings

-Shopping for a surge protector is tricky business because there are a lot of nearly worthless products on the market.
+Shopping for a surge protector is tricky because there are a lot of nearly worthless products on the market.
 Research into a particular model is the best way to ensure good results, but you can get a good idea of a product's performance level by looking for a few signs of quality.

-Many UL-listed products are also of inferior quality, of course, but you're at least guaranteed that they have some surge protection capabilities and meet a marginal safety standard.
+Many UL-listed products are also of inferior quality, of course, but you're at least guaranteed that they have some surge protection capabilities and meet a minimum safety standard.
 Be sure that the product is listed as a transient voltage surge suppressor.
 This means that it meets the criteria for UL 1449, UL's minimum performance standard for surge suppressors.
 There are a lot of power strips listed by UL that have no surge protection components at all.
 They are listed only for their performance as extension cords.

 No surge protector is 100 percent effective, and even top-of-the-line equipment may have some serious problems.
 Electronics experts are somewhat divided over the best way to deal with power surges, and different manufacturers claim other technologies are inherently faulty.